Top things to do in Osaka, Japan

 Though you'll have to head for Tokyo to check out Japan's Disney theme parks, Universal Studios Japan is located in Osaka.

-The bad news is that this place is crowded year-round, regardless of the season.
+The bad news is that this attraction is crowded year-round, regardless of the season.
 Which means you'll want to cough up the cash for an Express Pass -- it'll shave hours of time waiting in line off your day.

 Like its American counterparts, the Wizarding World of Harry Potter is the true star here.
 Opened in 2014, it features many of the same attractions including the Hogwarts School of Witchcraft and Wizardry, where visitors will find the signature "Harry Potter and the Forbidden Journey" ride.